 There’s a fastest and easiest way to set up a new fax line in your office.
 It doesn’t need additional hardware, physical setups and the best of all is that it’s active in just a matter of minutes.

 It's called a virtual fax line.

 Nowadays this is the best alternative to receive faxes, even better than a cheap home fax line, and you only need a computer with an Internet connection.

 Virtual fax lines are acquired through one of the various online fax services on the market.
 These are services that let you fax online through a monthly subscription, which includes your own Internet-based fax number.

 These virtual lines use FoIP (Fax Over IP) technology, so they don't need any type of physical installation or cables.
-Online fax providers already have at their disposition a wide variety of Google fax numbers that you can begin using right away.
+Online fax providers already have at their disposition a wide variety of numbers that you can begin using right away.

 In addition to helping reduce costs, this is a line that will never be busy.
 It will remain active 24/7 to receive incoming faxes, even when your computer is turned off.

 The cost of an online fax service is between $5 and $18 per month, depending on the service/plan you are using.
-This fee doesn't only include your virtual dedciated line, but also hundreds of pages you can send and receive each month.
+This fee doesn't only include your virtual dedicated line, but also hundreds of pages you can send and receive each month.
 Since services don't work with contracts, you can also cancel at anytime for any reason.